 - Half Page (300×600)

 Ensure your Ads are no larger than 150KB in size.
 Any ads above that size is automatically disapproved by Google mainly because the larger the file, the longer the load time, your ad size should therefore be 150KB or less for it to be approved.

 If you choose to design the ads yourself, make sure you follow the ad sizes above or give clear instructions to your freelancer/Agency if your hiring somebody to design the assets for you.
 The final product should be either in GIF, PNG, JPEG or SWF formats.
 Google will only accept these formats so make sure you save your files in this format.

 How to create perfect Google AdWords Display adverts

-With online display ads becoming a normal part of our internet experience, it is essential that you know how they work and how your end users will interact with them as you advertise your business.
-Although display ads seem tricky at first, with the right info and practice, any advertiser or none graphic designers can give it a go and produce a nice looking ad that Google will approve.
+With online display ads becoming a normal part of our everyday internet experience, it is essential that you know how they work and how your end users will interact with them as you advertise your business.
+Although display ads seem tricky at first, with the right info and practice, any advertiser or none graphic designers can give it a go and produce a nice looking ads that Google will approve.

 - Why Display marketing?

-Contrary to search ads, these adverts feature well designed graphics, pictures, fonts, color and animations.
+Contrary to search ads, these adverts feature well designed graphics, pictures, fonts, colors and animations.
 Though they generally get low click through rates compared to search ads, display ads main job is to raise brand awareness to a target audience that you can define in your AdWords targeting setting, it’s possible to tap in to some very cheep niche pools of traffic.
 Besides, they play an important role in keeping your brand in the hearts and minds of your potential customers, over time this should produce more sales, leads and brand awareness.